Reed-CompBio/BIO331-F20-Lab5-random-walk-sim/README.md

 In this lab, you will run different random walk simulations on the undirected, unweighted [SARS-CoV-2 - host proximity interactome](https://www.biorxiv.org/content/10.1101/2020.09.03.282103v1) by Payman Samavarchi-Tehrani and colleagues.
 This interactome is hot off the press, it was posted as a preprint earlier in September.
 For more information, take a look at their [project website](https://covid19interactome.org/).

 :arrow_right: Random walks can be applied to directed or undirected networks, which may be weighted or unweighted.
+Here, we will simulate random walks on undirected, unweighted networks.

-The `proximity-network.txt` file contains the top 25 proximity interactions for each of the 29 viral proteins.
+The `proximity-network.txt` file contains the top 25 proximity interactions for each of the 29 viral proteins (from their [Supplementary Table 4](https://www.biorxiv.org/content/10.1101/2020.09.03.282103v1.supplementary-material)).
 This is an undirected, unweighted network, and the `lab_utils.get_graph()` function returns a `nodes` set, an `edges` list, and an `adj_list` adjacency list for the graph.
 First, add your email and password in the `lab5.py` file and run it.
 This code automatically visualizes a GraphSpace graph by calling functions from `lab_utils.py`.

 ![original](figs/orig.png)